-Vonyae Reed M.S
+Vonyae Reed M.A.

-Vonyae graduated from UCF with a B.S in Psychology, and an M.A in Education.
+Vonyae graduated from UCF with a B.S in Psychology, and an M.A in Teaching.
 She is certified to teach Social Science for grades 6-12.
 Vonyae began working with Lodestone Academy in September 2016 and was promoted to BSTT in August 2017.
-Vonyae does volunteer work for kids since the early age of 16 as a camp counselor, tutor, and is a World History intern for F.L.V.S.
+Vonyae does volunteer work for kids since the early age of 16 as a camp counselor, tutor, and was a World History intern for F.L.V.S.
 Vonyae is striving to become a Child Clinical Psychologist and continues to help enrich the lives of kids both inside and outside of the classroom.

 Spencer Harrington B.S